 President and Chief Executive Officer

-Jim Hinton serves as president and CEO of Presbyterian Healthcare Services, a private, not-for-profit healthcare system in New Mexico, and the state’s largest provider of healthcare.
-He served as the 2014 chair for the Board of Trustees of the American Hospital Association (AHA), which represents nearly 5,000 hospitals, healthcare systems, networks, and other providers of care through advocacy and public policy.
+Dale Maxwell serves as President and CEO of Presbyterian Healthcare Services, a private, not-for-profit healthcare system in New Mexico, and the state’s largest provider of healthcare.

 Senior Vice President and General Counsel

 Jennifer Brown is Senior Vice President and General Counsel for Presbyterian Healthcare Services. .

 Ms. Brown joined Presbyterian in 2016.
 In her role, she oversees legal, risk and compliance functions, including hospital, medical group, and health plan operations, and assists with the development, negotiation and implementation of strategic initiatives for Presbyterian.

 Ms. Brown has practiced health law for more than 20 years, with a particular focus on corporate, regulatory and transactional work for non-profit healthcare systems.
 Prior to joining Presbyterian, she was a partner in the healthcare practice group of two national law firms and served as in-house transaction counsel for a large non-profit healthcare system.

 Ms. Brown is a member of the American Health Lawyers Association.
 She received her undergraduate degree from Texas A&M University and her law degree from The University of Texas School of Law.